ionep/AGNI_SPICE/README.md

 **Step 3** : Import the files into a SPICE simulator

 * For this, a compatible SPICE simulator will be needed.
 We have utilized [LTSPICE](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) (https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html) for this work.
 However, any other SPICE simulator of your choice can also be used.

-**Note:-** Video tutorial on how to use the [LTSPICE Tutorial](https://www.analog.com/en/education/education-library/videos/video-series/ltspice-getting-started-tutorial.html)
+You may watch [LTSPICE Tutorial](https://www.analog.com/en/education/education-library/videos/video-series/ltspice-getting-started-tutorial.html) to learn the basics of LTSPICE.

-* To import the SPICE file into LTSPICE, please watch the following tutorial [AGNI LTSPICE FILE IMPORTING](https://youtu.be/4pZ4Uf7VJMU).
-Here in this video we illustrated on how to view the 4-bit combination with ADC for encoded binary.asc (i.e., extension), which is used for the circuit schematic simulation.
-This simulation mimics the BLgroup size as 4.
+* After successfully installing LTSPICE, follow the steps described in the tutorial video [IMPORTING AGNI FILE INTO LTSPICE](https://youtu.be/4pZ4Uf7VJMU).
+In this video, we also illustrated how to open and view the circuit schematic of AGNI substrate in LTSPICE.

-**Step 4 :-** Tranisient analysis in LTSPICE
+**Step 4** : Tranisient analysis in LTSPICE

-* once the Step 3 is completed, please watch [AGNI Transient analysis](https://youtu.be/233tJurw-ZA), which shows the video demonstration on how to configure the SPICE file for the simulation.
-Along with this in this video we have shown how the circuit are modelled w.r.t the paper.
+* For this step, watch [AGNI Transient Analysis](https://youtu.be/233tJurw-ZA), which demonstrates how to configure transient simulations for AGNI sustrate.

-* The automation of the SPICE generation is done using the python package from [LTSPICE Python package](http://www2.ee.unsw.edu.au/~tlehmann/ltspy3.py).
-To assist you in using this package,please watch this [AGNI Python automation](https://youtu.be/A-CiMvKVQ_o).
+* The automation of the SPICE simulations is done using the python package from [LTSPICE Python package](http://www2.ee.unsw.edu.au/~tlehmann/ltspy3.py).
+For assistance with this package for automated simulations of the AGNI sustrate, please watch this [AGNI Python Automation](https://youtu.be/A-CiMvKVQ_o).

-**In conclusion, we hope that this bulletin and the accompanying resources will aid you in your SPICE file analysis and simulation process.
-If you have any questions or concerns, please feel free to reach out to us at supreethms@uky.edu.**
+**If you have any questions or concerns, please feel free to reach out to us at supreethms@uky.edu.**